-- The courses on those platforms are usually developed by universities, expert individuals or by collaborative arrangements between tertiary institutions and individuals.
-These are the ‘course creators’.
-They develop these courses for a variety of reasons, including:
+The courses on those platforms are usually developed by universities, expert individuals or by collaborative arrangements between tertiary institutions and individuals (commonly referred to as the ‘course creators’).

-- The course creators publish their courses on these online platforms, where you as a consumer can register for them.
-In some cases, you pay up front.
+The course creators publish their courses on these online platforms, where you, as a consumer, can register for them; however, in some cases, you pay upfront.
 In other cases, you can do the course for free (and therefore get the knowledge), but if you want the certificate to use as proof in applying for a job, you pay for the certificate.

-There are lots of online course providers, and to be honest, they’re all pretty great.
-Here’s a list of the providers we most recommend:
+There are lots of excellent online course providers in South Africa, making it difficult to choose the right one for you.
+To help narrow down your options, here’s a list of the providers we most recommend:

-The following provider has both free and paid-for online courses that you can complete.
-However, they do not offer certificates unless you complete a Nanodegree which you will have to pay for online with your credit card.
+Another option for students is Udacity, which has both free and paid-for online courses that students can complete.
+However, they do not offer certificates unless you complete a Nanodegree, which you will have to pay for online with your credit card.

 We strongly recommend taking a look at all of these options before starting your first online course.
 They all have pros and cons.
 Some, like edX, provide the benefit of having a prestigious name behind the course (like a university).
 Others, like Udemy, give you the benefit of being able to start and work through the course at your own pace.

-Picking a provider and course depends entirely on the field you wish to pursue.
+Picking an online course provider and course depends entirely on the field you wish to pursue.
 With so many providers and courses to choose from, it’s hard to pick one and just get started.
 Here are a few tips.

 If you’re in a field like finance, for example, and you want to work at a financial institution, then you need to be realistic about the expectations of employers in your field.
 Financial institutions, like banks and investment brokers, tend to value prestigious MBA degrees and recognised institutions.
 So you probably want to look at course options on Coursera or edX that have a recognised university brand name behind them.